ralna/GALAHAD/doc/Julia/rst-dir/bqp_functions.rst

 	*
 		- status

-		-
-		  is a scalar variable of type Int32 that gives the exit status from the package.
+		- is a scalar variable of type Int32 that gives the exit status from the package.
 Possible values are (currently):

+		  * **0**
-		  * 0. The values were recorded succesfully
+                    The values were recorded successfully

 .. index:: pair: function; bqp_terminate
 .. _doxid-galahad__bqp_8h_1a34db499197d1fd6fb78b294473796fbc: